Japan national football team: 2020s

 After China was removed as host of the 2022 EAFF E-1 Football Championship, it was announced that Japan was the new host.
 After topping the table with two wins and one draw, Japan won the competition for the second time in their history.

-Japan qualified for the 2022 World Cup in Qatar, and were drawn into Group E with Germany, Costa Rica and Spain.
+Japan qualified for the 2022 FIFA World Cup in Qatar, and were drawn into Group E with Germany, Costa Rica and Spain.
 On 23 November, Japan produced an upset, beating Germany 2–1, with two goals in an eight-minute span during the second half.
 After losing to Costa Rica 1–0, going into the final matchday, every team in Group E could qualify or be eliminated, with no team assured of any placement.
 In the end, Japan managed to qualify for the round of 16 by defeating Spain 2–1 in their final group stage match, while also contributing to Germany's elimination from the tournament.
 By topping their group, Japan went on to face Croatia in the round of 16 where they would lose 3–1 on penalties after a 1–1 draw.
 It was the third team in 52 years to have come from behind twice in one tournament, following Brazil and (West) Germany.
-They beat Spain with the lowest possession (18%) of the ball ever for a winning side since the 1966 World Cup.
-It also was the first time that an Asian team topped their World Cup group held outside their home country, and also the first Asian team to reach the knockouts twice in a row.
+They beat Spain with the lowest possession (18%) of the ball for a winning side since the 1966 FIFA World Cup.
+It also was the first time that an Asian team topped their FIFA World Cup group held outside their home country, and also the first Asian team to reach the knockouts twice in a row.